 5. Pathological Lying

 For psychopaths, lying is akin to breathing.
 They also have no problem at all asking (in some cases demanding) others to lie for them.
-For instance, less than two months after Tim and BPD separated, BPD found a new victim and moved him in with her.
+For instance, less than two months after Tim and BPD separated, BPD found a new victim, bought him a plane ticket (with Tim's money, because she never worked), and moved him in with her.
 She didn't know the guy at all (she met him while trolling internet chat rooms which, incidentally, is how she got her claws in Tim), but she didn't want to admit to Tim that she, and the children, were living with a complete stranger, so she lied.
-She also requested that a friend lie for her, and then showered the friend with praise and affection:
+She also requested that a friend lie for her and then showered the friend with praise and affection:

-It's worth noting that personality disordered individuals are incapable of developing meaningful friendships.
+It's worth noting that personality-disordered individuals are incapable of developing meaningful friendships.
 What they refer to as friends are people they can use for various reasons - narcissistic supply, money, status, favors, sex, whatever they can squeeze out of their victims.
-And these friends stick around, usually because they are either enamored of the psychopath or they feel sorry for him/her.
+And these friends stick around, usually because they are either enamored of the psychopath, or they feel sorry for her.

 The examples given for these five emotional abuse tactics are just a few, but I could post volumes from personal experience alone.
 Sadly, when a person is being psychologically abused, they are rarely able to recognize the abuse for what it is.
 For me, I knew something was very wrong; I just couldn't quite pinpoint what it was.
 If someone close to you employs any or all of the tactics discussed here on a regular basis, seriously consider ending the relationship.
 At the very least, reach out to a trusted friend, join an online forum, or find a qualified therapist to talk to; you are not going crazy, and you are certainly not alone.